Anele-Aneal-Tose/Real-Time-Fitness-Tracker/CONTRIBUTING.md

    cd your-fork

 ## Coding Standards
-- Follow PEP8/Google Java Style Guide.
+- Follow the Gang of four design patterns for Java.
 - Write tests for your changes.

 ## Submitting a PR